SandeepAswathnarayana/notes/Andrew Ng.md

 - **Conviction to pitch an idea at Google Brain (Sebastian Thrun):** Adam Cole's idea that the Importance of Scaling the models is way bigger than what's possible on the CPUs at Stanford.
 - Which of these two result in better performance - Larger Datasets or Better Architectures?: Both (depends on the problem)

-## deeplearning.ai:
-**Motive:** to know the differences between various optimization algos, what to do if the algo overfits, how to you tell if it's overfitting, when and when not to collect more data, learn how to debug ML algos (change the architecture, get more data, try different optimization algos, etc).

 ## Unsupervised Learning: a beautiful idea!
 **Motive or Idea:** To generate infinite labeled data.
 Examples: